G-Node/g-node-portal/_sources/data_api_specification.txt

 A successful response will contain a cookie called *sessionid*.
 Use this cookie within every request to work with G-Node API.

 *Note.
-If you want to TRY OUT the API from the normal web-browser (like Firefox, Chrome, Safari etc.), just go to the login page (* https://portal.g-node.org/data/account/login/ *), fill in the login form and subnit it to authenticate.
+If you want to just TRY the API from the usual web-browser (like Firefox, Chrome, Safari etc.), just go to the login page (* https://portal.g-node.org/data/account/login/ *), fill in the login form and subnit it to authenticate.
 After successful authentication sessionid will be stored in the browser, and you may use the address bar (or any REST-client, for example* `Advanced REST Client for Chrome`_ *) to query the API.*

 .. _Advanced REST Client for Chrome: https://chrome.google.com/webstore/detail/ahdjpgllmllekelefacdedbjnjaplfjn/